gdg-norway/devfest/content/sessions/directives_in_angular.md

 draft: false
 ---

-I will be talking about the types of directives that are available in Angular and the usecases for the same.
+In this talk, we will be briefly touching upon what are directives and different kinds of directives available in  Angular ..